ComfyUI Extension: Pruna nodes for ComfyUI

 2. Install ComfyUI

-Note that the Pruna Pro version is required to use the caching node or the x_fast compilation mode.
+Note: Pruna Pro is required to use the caching node or the x_fast compilation mode.

 Steps